Universal life is a type of permanent life insurance coverage.

 How do you choose the right insurer?

-To choose the right insurance company and policy, you should consider the following:
+Before choosing an insurance company and policy, consider the following:

-- Obtain quotes from different companies, and wait until the final quote before making a decision
+- Obtain quotes from different companies and compare quotes in order to reach a decision

 - Research ratings and reviews

 Your life insurance premiums will depend on your age, health history, gender, occupation, lifestyle and habits, and the policy type and coverage amount you choose.

 Life insurers have different underwriting guidelines, which means they do not all assess risk differently.
 Shop around for quotes from a number of life insurance companies to get the lowest possible premium, and for other policy features that matter to you.